Skip to content

 Understanding service lifetimes

-rodi supports services having one of these lifetimes:
+rodi supports types having one of these lifetimes:

 Consider the following example, where a type A is registered as transient, B as scoped, C as singleton: